Basker Docs

 Set the title and description

-On the Event Detail tab, fill in the Title (required) and Description.
+On the Event Detail tab, fill in the Title (the only required field) and Description.
 The title is the headline used across listings and on the event's public page.

 Set the venue, duration, and company